CassieMcPeek/ECE281_Lab5/README.md

 # Functionality

-I got full functionality of Part 1 for this lab on Friday, 18 MAR at 1045.
+I got full functionality of Part 1 for this lab on Friday, 18 APR at 1045.
 I demonstrated this functionality to Dr. Neeble.

+I demonstrated full functionality, on the FPGA, for part 2 to Capt Silva on Friday 25 APR at 1030.
+This is one calender day late from the due date.